ArizoftGames/war-eagles-digital/Docs/user_guide.md

 		Button Press Sound:  “Off” disables the keystroke sound when you press any button.

+		POV Pan Speed: Adjust the speed at which the game camera (your point of view) pans (looks around).
+(Mouse + MMB, arrow keys, or controller LS.)

+		POV Pan Speed: Adjust the speed at which the game camera (your point of view) moves.
+(Mouse + RMB, WASD, or controller Dpad.)

+		Cursor Speed: Adjust the speed at which the cursor moves across the screen.
+(Mouse or controller RS.)

 		Movement:  “Normal” plays all unit movement animations; “Fast Player” disables animations when you move a unit; “Fast Opponent”  disables animations whe your opponent moves; “Fast Movement” disables all movement animations.

 		Combat: “Normal” plays all combat animations; “Fast Player” disables animations when your units attack or are damaged; “Fast Opponent”  disables animations when your opponent attacks or is damaged; “Fast Movement” disables all combat animations.

 		Transitions: “Normal” plays all phase and turn transition animations.
 “Fast Phases” disables phase transitions;  “Fast Turns” disables turn transitions.
 “Fast Transitions” disables all transition effects.

 		Voiceovers:  “Normal” leaves all voiceovers in the game.
-“Voice in Tutorial Only” disables all voiceovers in regular gameplay.
+“Voice in Tutorial Only” disables all vioceovers in regular gameplay.
 “Voice in Game Only” disables all the voiceovers in the Tutorial Scenario.
 “No Voiceovers” disables all voiceovers.

 EXTRAS:
 MODELS tab: This tab contains selected models from the game that you can export to your computer for personal use.
 Models are bundled into .zip files.
 Check the attached Modellicense.txt files for licensing requirement, especially before distributing the models or using them for commercial purposes.